ruvido/duplicate-for-manu/roadmap.md

 - seo optimization
 - contact form
 - verify email address without explicit opt-in but -- intead -- check if the welcome email is read (very cool (y))
+- make a first draft of the headless CMS (auth)

 #### SUBSCRIPTIONS (5th stage)
 - replace donorbox with stripe subscriptions